popey/popey.com-blog/content/post/2021/03/diamond-rio-pmp300.md

 ![Playing](/blog/images/2021-03-30/playing.jpg)

-The other reason for digging it out my curiosity to discover what music I was listening to back then.
+The other reason for digging it out was my curiosity to discover what music I was listening to back then.
 I made a little Spotify playlist with the six songs I found on the player, so I can listen in [Spot](https://snapcraft.io/spot), my favourite GTK Spotify client.

 [![Music](/blog/images/2021-03-30/songs.png)](/blog/images/2021-03-30/songs.png)